KYT01/reading-notes/README.md

 #### Growth Mindset

-> A growth mindset is a believing that through enough practice and work, you will be able to not only improve your own skills but also learn new ones.
+> A growth mindset is a belief that through enough practice and work, you will be able to not only improve your own skills but also learn new ones.

 - Try and learn something new every week.
 - Practice coding outside of learning hours.